XileonXL/XileonXL/README.md

 I love learning about cybersecurity, networks and new programming languages.
 In the future I will continue developing my career in infosec and server administration.

-🌍  I'm based in Granada*
+🌍  I'm based in Granada.
-🧠  I'm learning Cybersecurity topics and Javascript
+🧠  I'm learning Cybersecurity topics and Javascript.
-🤝  I'm open to collaborating on interesting open source projects
+🤝  I'm open to collaborating on interesting open source projects.

 ### Skills